 My purpose, simply put, is threefold:

 I realize after years in therapy that I can’t discuss my recovery without touching on spiritual matters.
 Even without uttering “God” or “faith,” I’m restless for meaning in a mechanically operated, perpetually instant world.

 Perhaps I’m a secret believer.
 A reformed cynic.
 Maybe identifying as agnostic spoke to my struggle with indecision and self-ambivalence.
 Maybe this mask no longer fits.

 Has my writing taken a religious turn?
-Is my soul a desert wanderer?
-Or a longing to be nourished, the thirst for life itself?
+A desert wanderer, am I longing to be nourished by the thirst for life itself?